pchs20/diet-problem/README.md

 - `requirements.txt`: Requirements of the project.

 ## Attributions
-- Base of the code and ideas extracted from _Josep's blog_ [here](https://johomo.hashnode.dev/solve-your-first-problem-with-mathematical-programming).
-- Definition of the rooks problem extracted from [here](https://mathworld.wolfram.com/RooksProblem.html).
+- Definition of the diet problem extracted from [here](https://ampl.com/colab/notebooks/diet-lecture.html).